 Comparisons with Modern Portables: OK.
 These radios perform somewhat similarly overall and were considered top contenders in their day, but I wondered how they might compare with some of today’s modern portable radios in a similar category.
 Of course, newer designs offer new features and hundreds or thousands of memories, but what about their basic reception?
-I pulled out a group of reference radios for comparison including the venerable Eton E5, and several current radios including the Eton Elite Executive, XHDATA D-808, Tecsun PL-990, Tecsun H-501 and Sangean ATS-909X2 and did more side-by-side comparisons.
+I pulled out a group of reference radios for comparison including several current radios including the Eton Elite Executive, XHDATA D-808, Tecsun PL-990, Tecsun H-501 and Sangean ATS-909X2 and did more side-by-side comparisons.

 The biggest differences were on FM as expected where today’s portables are in a completely different category of performance.
 The Sony’s, like most vintage portables were sensitive enough but have barn-door wide selectivity which renders them much less desirable in most areas with today’s over-crowded FM band.
 In very remote areas this may not be a problem but in typical locations the modern portables will be able to separate many stations you just won’t find on any of these vintage sets.
 Also, the newer radios offer FM stereo in earbuds and at their line outs and many have RDS.
 We’ve come a long way in the past 30-40 years.